 This course has been designed for Authorised Officer (AO) candidates wanting to perform inspections of prescribed grain and plant products for export.

-Prior to undertaking inspections of prescribed grain and plant products for export, you must be appropriately trained, deemed competent and appointed by the Department of Agriculture, Water and the Environment for the job function PGG3001: Export inspection of prescribed grain and plant products.This job function covers three different inspection techniques: packaged product, bulk product into containers and bulk product into vessels.
+Prior to undertaking inspections of prescribed grain and plant products for export, you must be appropriately trained, deemed competent and appointed by the department for the job function PGG3001: Export inspection of prescribed grain and plant products.This job function covers three different inspection techniques: packaged product, bulk product into containers and bulk product into vessels.
 You can choose to be trained in either a single technique or a combination.
 More information is available in the Reference: Table of authorised officer job functions within the Plant Export Operations Manual.